CDC Logo

 Trend (in population, range, area occupied, and/or condition of occurrences)

-Comments: The overall population is likely relatively stable in extent of occurrence, area of occupancy, and abundance.
+Comments: The overall population is likely relatively stable in extent of occurrence, however abundance is unknown and anecdotally there are local declines noted.

-Comments: Likely relatively stable in extent of occurrence, area of occupancy, and abundance; there has surely been a decline in area of occupancy and abundance, but the magnitude of the decline has been relatively small.
+Comments: Likely relatively stable in extent of occurrence, however there likely have been decline in area of occupancy and abundance based on long term loss of habitat and threats.

 Other Factors